Amy Schumer Posts & Immediately Deletes Incredibly Racist Tweet

 Advertisement

 Although she deleted the tweet shortly after, enough screenshots were captured and shared to provoke a backlash on Twitter — and rightfully so.
-Implicit in Schumer's tweet is the thought that men of color catcall women more often than white men.
-Her generalization is leading people to label the actress racist, ignorant, and hypocritical.
+Implicit in Schumer's tweet is the thought that men of colour catcall women more often than white men.
+Her generalisation is leading people to label the actress racist, ignorant, and hypocritical.

 Amy Schumer is a racist and has neverrrr been funny.
 Done. https://t.co/i1jORleuE2— RIP #KorrynGaines (@meowsauce_) September 3, 2016